Church of England: Membership

 Between 1890 and 2001, churchgoing in the United Kingdom declined steadily.
-In the years 1968 to 1999, Anglican Sunday church attendances almost halved, from 3.5 percent of the population to 1.9 per cent.
+In the years 1968 to 1999, Anglican Sunday church attendances almost halved, from 3.5 per cent of the population to 1.9 per cent.
 By 2014, Sunday church attendances had declined further to 1.4 per cent of the population.
 One study published in 2008 suggested that if current trends continued, Sunday attendances could fall to 350,000 in 2030 and 87,800 in 2050.
+The Church of England releases an annual publication, Statistics for Mission, detailing numerous criteria relating to participation with the church.
+Below is a snapshot of several key metrics from every five years since 2001 (2022 has been used in place of 2021 to avoid the impact of Covid restrictions).
+Since 2021, Sunday church attendance has increased, although not to pre-pandemic levels.